Updated August, 2020

 The Auditor General declined the ATRF request, saying "As Auditor General, my mandate does not include examining the merits of government policy or decision.
 Rather, my role is to examine the economy, efficiency and effectiveness of how government decisions are implemented, evaluated, and subsequently reported to Albertans."
 The letter did say that as auditors of ATRF, AIMCo, and the department of Treasury Board and Finance, they will be reviewing the implementation of this change in the coming year.

-ATRF is in discussions with AIMCo regarding the investment changes and will provide updates on progress when more information is available.
+ATRF teams continue to work diligently with AIMCo regarding the investment management changes and will provide further updates on progress when more information is available.